asavicki/jamming/README.md

 ## How to Use

-1. **Login with Spotify**: The app requires you to have a Spotify account.
-You'll be prompted to log in and grant the app access to your Spotify data.
+1. **Login with Spotify**: The app requires you to have a Spotify account and for you to be registered with the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
+You'll need to create an application to obtain your Client ID and Client Secret.
 2. **Search for Tracks**: You can search by track name, album, or artist.
 The app fetches data using Spotify’s API.
 3. **Create and Manage Playlists**:
     - Add tracks to your playlist.